Skip to main content

 Figure \(\PageIndex{9}\): Yeast proteasome in resting state (C1-a) (6J2X).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/icn3d/share.html?1AmGmkghbZD2zute7

-It's too complex to discuss this in much detail.
+It's too complex to discuss in much detail.
 The chains are presented in different colors.
-You should able to find the alpha and beta chains of the core 20S particle.
-The regulatory cap proteins comprising the lid are on top of the alpha ring.
+You should be able to find the alpha and beta chains of the core 20S particle.
+The regulatory cap proteins, comprising the lid, are positioned atop the alpha ring.

 References